cohsk/athena-alpine-rclone/README.md

      * In your web browser go to "<node_ip>:63773"
      * Use the k8s dashboard to open a terminal windows to the alphine-rclone:latest container
      * Use vi to edit /etc/crontabs/root
-     * Insert new crontab entries or cut, copy and paste values from the saved crontab file as needed
+     * Insert new crontab entries or cut, copy and paste values in the crontab file as needed
+1. To save the cron config
+     * Use Rclone Browser to download the crontab file
+     * Setup a config for the local file system
+     * Use the Explorer to browse the local system and go to /etc/crontabs
+     * Dowload the file named root to a local workstation

 # Developer notes
 This repository holds assets related to rclone gui (https://rclone.org/gui)